Juliano-Canedo/Configuring-Roles-for-Permissions/README.md

 </p>

 <h1>osTicket - Configuring Roles & Permissions</h1>
-In this tutorial, you will observe how to create a role and give permissions.<br />
+In this tutorial, you will observe how to create a role and grant permissions.<br />

 <h2>Environments and Technologies Used</h2>